jalexanderp/yii2-blog-demo/README.md

 Secondly, findAll has been replaced by find()->all().
 All find methods now stem either from find() or findBySql().

 Finally, $this->render() now requires an echo in front of it.
 Personally, I hate this.
 It feels _very_ CakePHP ish, and is in my opinion redundant.
 The idea behind this however is that stuff you want to be rendered to the screen should be echoed, otherwise it is simply available as a $variable for you to manipulate.
-Personally, I prefer the older way of rendering to a variable (passing a function paramater to the render method), but maybe it will grow on me.
+Personally, I prefer the older way of rendering to a variable (passing a function parameter to the render method), but maybe it will grow on me.

 Now refresh the page...

-If you're familiar with namespaces, your probablly screaming at me right now asking me why I didn't include the Post model.
-If you're not familiar with namespaces, you're probablly confuses as to why your getting an error.
-The reason is simple. _You have to remember your namespaces in Yii2__.
+If you're familiar with namespaces, your probably screaming at me right now asking me why I didn't include the Post model.
+If you're not familiar with name spaces, you're probably confuses as to why your getting an error.
+The reason is simple. _You have to remember your name spaces in Yii2__.
 Anything you want to use, you have to explicitly define unless it already has been defined.

 Add the following line to top of _SiteController_.
 Then refresh the page.